-Welcome Home is much more than a slogan.
-It's our year-round philosophy and culture.
-Our camp sits nestled in farmland, woodlands, and pastures at the foothills of the Allegheny Mountains, George Washington National Forest.
+Camp Shenandoah is nestled in farmland, woodlands, and pastures at the foothills of the Allegheny Mountains, right by George Washington National Forest.
 Our private, spring-fed lake offers opportunities for aquatics Merit Badge instruction, recreation, and fishing.
-The camp's blazed Boundary Trail traverses 4.8 miles around the perimeter of Camp Shenandoah.
-Camp trails range in elevation from 1,650' to 2,100' and all are relatively easy treks.
-The mountainous terrain allows for a great variety of plant life with an impressive diversity of trees, shrubs, and herbaceous plants for you to discover.
-The rustic natural attractions of "CS" are the setting for an excellent program facilitated by an exceptionally trained and enthusiastic staff!
+The camp's blazed Boundary Trail traverses 4.8 miles around the perimeter of our 450 acre camp.
+Our trails range in elevation from 1,650' to 2,100' and all are relatively easy treks.
+The rustic natural attractions of "CS" are the setting for an excellent program facilitated by our exceptional staff!

 Our staff and our program are the heart of camp.
-To us, program is more than merit badge classes.
-It is also specialty programs such as the Camp Shenandoah Olympics, Aquapalooza, and Terrapalooza.
+To us, the program is more than merit badge classes, it also includes programs such as the Camp Shenandoah Decathlon, Aquapalooza, Terrapalooza, and the Scoutmaster's Cup.
 It's about FUN!
 It's about the campfires, the songs, and cheers.
 We believe that programs and activities are everything you experience; from the time you step out of your vehicle until we wave goodbye and travel home.
 New Scouts BSA will enjoy the Timber Mountain Program, our First-Year Camper program, while your older Scouts can be challenged with our Merit Badge program.
 We know that every troop is different and approaches merit badges in its own way.
-We've added more Eagle required Merit Badges along with fun outdoor sessions in Sailing, Fish & Wildlife Management, and Astronomy.
+We've added more Merit Badges and increased opportunities for Free Time.
 The Camp Shenandoah experience presents a wide variety of activities.
 Our staff look forward to helping you plan adventures that are right for your troop.